 Look for something near where you want to go – near enough to visit – but cheaper to fly into.

 For example, if you want to go to Barcelona, consider flying into Girona; because costs to airlines are lower in this smaller airport, flights there are cheaper as well and it’s close enough to Barcelona for a day trip.
 You could try landing in Lyon or Chambery in France as an alternate destination to Geneva – and then take the train or bus.
 It’s not always cheaper, but it’s worth exploring.

 Let me give you a few examples.

 I searched for flights from Geneva (the airport closest to me) to New York around the April and May shoulder season.
 Depending on the day of the week, one flight cost $600 and the other cost $1000 – within days of one another.
-The Saturday flights were the most expensive, the Monday and Tuesday flights cheapest.
+The Saturday flights were the most expensive, the Monday and Tuesday flights cheapest (in this particular case).
 Move those departures into the July high season and some are as high as $1250, more than double the cheapest flight.
 I could afford $600, but not $1250 for a flight.